 Veteran education benefits are available to eligible full or part-time Cornell students or employees who are active duty or reserve military personnel, veterans, or in some cases, the child or spouse of a veteran.
 To determine eligibility, complete the online Application for VA Education Benefits (VA Form 22-1990).

-To request the use of VA Education Benefits at Cornell, students must complete the VA Benefits Request Form to the beginning of each academic year.
+To request the use of VA Education Benefits at Cornell, students must complete the appropriate VA Benefits Request Form below.
 To complete the form, students must have applied for VA Education Benefits and have a recent Certificate of Eligibility (COE) or have access to the VA’s eBenefits system.
 Additionally, students must have an active Cornell NetID.
+Students will receive an email with guidance once the form is ready each year.
+Students will also receive an email each semester asking for verification of VA benefit requests.
+Students must submit that verification each semester if no changes are needed, or may update the request and resubmit as needed.

 Effective Fall 2018, any student eligible to receive veteran education benefits who is enrolled in one of the contract colleges or schools at Cornell University (Agriculture and Life Sciences, Human Ecology, Industrial and Labor Relations, Charles H. Dyson School of Applied Economics and Management, or Veterinary Medicine) will be assessed in-state tuition.